 – Preheat your oven to 350 Degrees F (as these cookies take only a few minutes to whip up, you will want your oven ready).

-– In a medium bowl (or stand mixer if you are using one), add all of the ingredients (except the vanilla extract).
+– In a medium bowl (or stand mixer if you are using one), add all of the ingredients (except the vanilla extract or optional non-dog friendly ingredients).
 Yes, just pour them all in (these cookies are hard to mess up)!

 – Give these ingredients a good mix to combine.
 Your mixture should look creamy.

-– Set aside a tablespoon or so of the batter for your dog, and then add the vanilla extract to the batter that you will be eating.
+– Set aside a tablespoon or so of the batter for your dog, and then add the vanilla extract (or other non dog friendly ingredients) to the batter that you will be eating.
 Give another mix to combine – I use a hand-held electric mixer, so this comes along quite quickly.

 – This batter will be sticky, so use an ice-cream scoop or spoon to scoop out, and use another spoon or spatula to pat down.
 These are essentially scoop and drop cookies, so you will scoop out a cookie sized amount and place them onto a baking pan lined with parchment paper.